-After studying Sinology, Political Science and Archaeology at Hamburg, Taipei and Trier as a scholar of the German National Academic Foundation (1994-2003), she received a PhD in Sinology in 2004.
+After studying Sinology, Political Science and Archaeology at Hamburg, Taipei and Trier as a scholar of the German Academic Scholarship Foundation (1994-2003), she received an M.A. in Sinology in 1999 and PhD in Sinology in 2004.

-Sarah Kirchberger’s recent book Assessing China’s Naval Power: Technological Innovation, Economic Constraints, and Strategic Implications (Springer, Berlin & Heidelberg 2015, 318pp.
-ISBN 978-3-662-47126-5) combines the perspective of practical work experience in the naval shipbuilding industry with academic research in the fields of Modern China Studies and Asia Pacific Security Studies.
-It analyses China’s quest for naval power comparatively from a wide variety of angles and includes an in-depth analysis of China’s current naval capability profile.
+Dr Kirchberger’s book Assessing China’s Naval Power: Technological Innovation, Economic Constraints, and Strategic Implications (Springer, Berlin & Heidelberg 2015, 318pp.
+ISBN 978-3-662-47126-5) combines the perspective of practical work experience in the naval shipbuilding industry with academic research in the fields of Modern China Studies and Asia-Pacific Security Studies.